suits-rpg/rules/lib/rules/combat.md

 Note, regardless of the modifier sums, the maximum range of your power bonus is +/-3.

+Each +/- adjusts the loss the winner inflicts on the loser by 25%; so if your base power is 8 and your power bonus is 2, you inflict 12 loss on your opponent.

+#### Bonus for suit

+The winner's power bonus is based on the _single best_ suit in the cards they use.

 * +0 for clubs
 * +1 for spades
 * +2 for hearts
 * +3 for diamonds

+Additionally, face cards add to your power bonus.
+If you have multiple face cards add the bonus for _each_ face card you use in the contest.

+* +1 for Aces
+* +2 for Jacks
+* +3 for Queens
+* +4 for Kings

-If the defender doesn't overdraw, they get a negative bonus for their card:
+If the defender doesn't overdraw, they get a negative bonus for their _single best_ card:

 * -3 for clubs
 * -2 for Spades
 * -1 for hearts
 *  0 for diamonds

+Additionally, if the defender doesn't overdraw, they get a negative bonus for _each_ face card they use in defense.

+* -1 for Aces
+* -2 for Jacks
+* -3 for Queens
+* -4 for Kings

 So, the "worth" of the suit of the card depends a lot on whether you win or lose...

-### Face card bonus

-Additionally, face cards add to your power bonus.
-If you have multiple face cards add the bonus for _each_ face card.
-This only applies to the winner of the contest.

-* +1 for Aces
-* +2 for Jacks
-* +3 for Queens
-* +4 for Kings

-#### Power Phase

-Power is a general term for the attribute that is relevant to the contest.
-For mental contests the attribute is Will; for physical contests the attribute is Body.

-Once the winner is determined, they calculate the effect their conquest has on their target.
-Calculate the winner's power (detailed below) and add that amount to the losers' status.

 #### Loss

-Loss is the amount of you lose as the consequence of losing
+Loss is the amount of you lose as the consequence of losing a contest.

-* Any single contest in which you suffer loss above your base power; the difference is
+Any single contest in which you suffer loss above your base power; the difference is
-  Major Loss (wounds, in combat).
+Major Loss (wounds, in combat); the remainder is Minor Loss (or Shock, in combat).

 Note that Loss is a general term for a value that is split between Minor and Major Loss.
-(in combat, Shock and Wounds).
+(in combat, shock and wounds).
 * Major Loss persists for the length of the contest, and possibly to subsequent contests.
 * Minor Loss is short term shock and recovers during the contest; all of it is recovered at the end of the contest.